rschristopher/rschristopher.github.io/src/is-bitcoin-true.md

  and forgiving.
 People aren't always that way, and it's not helpful to pretend otherwise.

-And yet Bitcoin assumes the opposite, that no one can be trusted.
+And yet, Bitcoin assumes the opposite, that no one can be trusted.

 !!! quote "don't trust, verify"